 It plans for an appropriate mix of housing in order to create a socially balanced community, served by quality amenities and services.
 Under the Scheme, approximately 3,500 residential units will be delivered.
 Significant commercial, office and enterprise floorspace (c.
 100,000 sq. m.) is also proposed for the area.
-Applications for infrastructure have already been granted and it is anticipated that these lands will deliver housing during the lifetime of the development plan.
+Applications for infrastructure and the first housing scheme for 570 housing units have already been granted (Q2 2022) and it is anticipated that these lands will deliver housing during the lifetime of the development plan.